-- Default or delinquency in interest or principal payments; - Default in repayment of interest or principal in other financial institutions ("FI"), subject of certain thresholds; - Liquidity difficulties of the borrower - Breach of contract covenants or conditions; - The borrower considers bankruptcy or a financial reorganisation; - Deterioration of economic and market conditions. - Downgrade of internal credit rating and scoring - Forbearance measure is extended to the borrower
+- Default or delinquency in interest or principal payments; - Default in repayment of interest or principal in other financial institutions ("FI"), subject of certain thresholds: - Liquidity difficulties of the borrower - Breach of contract covenants or conditions: - The borrower considers bankruptcy or a financial reorganisation; - Deterioration of economic and market conditions. - Downgrade of internal credit rating and scoring - Forbearance measure is extended to the borrower

 Collective assessment is established based on a credit risk model that considers the historical 5 year PD Rate and LGD.
 The PD factor results from default events possible within the next 12 months and is calculated for four different delinquency buckets separately.
 The LGD (recovery rate) is observed for a 36 period.
-The input data in the model is updated each 6 months for five separate segments (Retail, SME, Corporate, Agro and Credit Card exposures).
+The input data in the model is updated on yearly basis for five separate segments (Retail, SME, Corporate, Agro and Credit Card exposures).
 At the end, the values are discounted with EIR for each facility, while for overdrafts and credit card a special discount rate factor is calculated.
-Final loan loss provision rates derived from the model are ultimately subject of RMC and Board of Directors BoD approval.
 At the end by using the equation of (EAD x PD x LGD x DF) the final ECL amounts are derived.

 Recovery rates are calculated based on 36 months' observation for Stage 1 and 2 facilities, while for Stage 3 credit facilities with exposure < 20,000 EUR.
-Moreover, for credit facilities with remaining maturity less than 1 year or credit facilities with no maturities, the 12-month default rate and Expected Credit Loss (ECL) are calculated.
+Moreover, for credit facilities with remaining maturity less than 1 year or credit facilities with no maturities, the 12-month default rate and Expected Credit Loss are calculated.

 For stage 3 exposures >20,000 EUR, Collection Department will estimate a cash inflow for each case individually and for each facility based on collateral liquidation expectation or any other source of cash inflow.
-Collection forecast are based on prudent and realistic estimates and should be based on the following credit enhancement factors: collateral market value and its liquidity, historical cash flow, third party guarantor/co-debtor capacity, time duration for the liquidation/repossession of the assets and legal country environment as external factor.
+Collection forecast are based on prudent and realistic estimates and should be based on the following credit enhancement factors: collateral market value and its liquidity, historical cash flow, third party guarantor/codebtor capacity, time duration for the liquidation/repossession of the assets and legal country environment as external factor.
 Cash inflow estimate can cover a period of five years that will be discounted with an EIR or proxy EIR for each facility.